-Our proposed stochastic optimization problem is mainly related to three major areas of work.
-The first major area is optimization with complementarity constraints.
-This topic has been well studied in optimization and robotics literature [9], [10], [11], [12].
+Our proposed stochastic optimization problem is related to three major areas of work.
+The first area is optimization with complementarity constraints.
+This topic has been well studied in optimization and robotics literature [4], [5], [6], [7], [8], [9].
 This approach has been shown to work well for generating trajectories for manipulation and locomotion problems.
 However, it cannot be trivially extended to stochastic complementarity systems to introduce robustness.
-More recently, contact-aware feedback controllers for contact-rich systems have been proposed [13] for linear complementarity systems.
-However, it cannot also be extended to consider stochastic complementarity constraints to provide stochastic guarantees.

 Using stochastic complementarity constraints for planning robust manipulation is not so well understood in literature.
-Some of the recent work could be found in [14], [1].
+Some of the recent work could be found in [10], [1].
 However, the problem with these approaches is that the uncertainty needs to be very small otherwise the optimization might be infeasible.
 Consequently, these approaches could fail to provide robust plans for uncertain contact systems.
 Furthermore, uncertainty propagation for stochastic complementarity systems is not properly modeled in these approaches.
 One of the reasons is the implicit relationship between contact and state variables in complementarity constraints.
-As a consequence, most of the known approaches